-Parliaments have recognised the inherent dangers of euthanasia, with only one
+Parliaments have recognised the inherent dangers of euthanasia.
+Apart from the recent Victorian legislation, only one

-euthanasia proposal over the last 20 years in Australia being passed (with that
+euthanasia proposal in Australia has passed (with that

-one being repealed two years later).
-Since this time, the lived experience of jurisdictions where euthanasia and physician assisted suicide is legalised show that the law cannot
+one being repealed two years later) despite many attempts.
+The lived experience of jurisdictions throughout the world where euthanasia and physician assisted suicide has been legalised show that the law cannot

 contain the abuses stemming from such a radical departure from traditional